The Small Health Clue I Almost Missed (And What It Changed for My Cat)

 And if I’m being honest, it would have been easy to brush it off.

 Cats are experts at adaptation.
 They don’t complain.
 They don’t slow down all at once.
-Changes tend to happen gradually — so gradually that we sometimes don’t notice them until we’re already past the moment where they began.
+Changes tend to happen gradually — so gradually that we sometimes don’t notice them until the spark has already dimmed.

 When “Everything Seems Fine” Isn’t the Whole Story